StoyanShopov/curly-waffle/README.md

 This season is intended to teach bootcamp students about real working :
 -  by SCRUM method;
 -  with team ;
--  as developer by real project with ASP.NET Core WebAPI, React, Azure, git source control system, 3th party API services, integrate new Tehnologies e t.c.;
+-  as developer by real project with ASP.NET Core WebAPI, ReactJs, Azure, git source control system, 3th party API services, integrate new Tehnologies e t.c.;
 -  upgrade itself skill level.

 ## Project Info